 What is often missed is the PKP Intercity offering.
 Most or all of the TLK and IC trains stop there.
 This allows you to go directly to other major towns in Poland, like Kraków, Wrocław, Olsztyn, or Gdańsk.
 Check the official PKP timetable.

 Modlin Bus is the bus line operating from the airport to various destinations in Poland.
 This includes the Warsaw city center.
 The ride takes some 60-75 minutes and will get you right to the downtown next to the Palace of Culture and Science, and then to the Chopin Airport.
+You may consider it an airport shuttle, however, it does not run too often compared to similar routes elsewhere.

 Check the website here.